-At corporate events Victoria is known to speak on the following:
+When at corporate events, Victoria is known to cover the following topics: